Vegetarian moussaka with polenta and lentils

 • Rinse the cucumbers well.
 Cut the bigger ones like I mentioned above.
 Cut off the blossom end of the cucumbers.
 Tightly place them in the jar in a vertical position.
 It is important that you put them tightly into the jar because you will be able to fit more in and also you want to make sure that they don’t move around and are covered with water.

 • Pour in the water.
 You want to make sure the water covers everything including the bread on the top as well.
 Put a plate on top and let it sit for 3-7 days in a warm place.
 (In Hungary, you can see pickle jars ‘brewing’ in window seals all over the place.
 It is quite impressive how creative people can get who live in small places).
 The time will depend on the amount of heat it is exposed to.
 It will take 3 days on hot days but can take up to 7 days if it is cooler.
 You will see bubbles while the brine is ‘cooking’.
-Avoid direct hot, direct sun.
+Avoid hot, direct sun.

 • Check the bottles everyday and add more boiling water if needed.